 Scheduled out of class rehearsals in the fall and winter term are NON-NEGOTIABLE.
-Failure to comply to the schedule (see tentative schedule above) will result in a failing mark for the construction and/or performance portion of the solo project or a failing grade on the entire ensemble.
+Failure to comply with the production schedule (see tentative schedule above) will result in a failing mark for the construction and/or performance portion of the solo project or a failing grade on the entire ensemble.